almarklein/asgineer/README.md

 ## Introduction

 Asgish is a Python ASGI web microframework that tries to add as few abstractions as possible, while still offering a friendly API.
-We don't do fancy routing; it's async handlers all the way down.
+It does not do fancy routing; it's async handlers all the way down.

 The [ASGI](https://asgi.readthedocs.io) specification allows async web